-This sacrament celebrates and witnesses the covenant of love between two people and symbolizes in that union Christ's covenant of love for the Church.
-It is a liturgical celebration, held in a public liturgy at church, where a baptized man and woman freely express their consent to marry in front of a priest and two witnesses, and an assembly.
+Catholics believe that marriage comes as a gift from God.
+The Catholic vision of marriage is rooted in Sacred Scripture and is expressed in the teachings and practices of the Church.
+This sacrament celebrates and witnesses the covenant of love between a man and a woman and symbolizes Christ's covenant of love for the Church.
+It is a liturgical celebration, held in a public liturgy at church, where a man and woman freely express their consent to marry in front of a priest or deacon and two witnesses and an assembly.

 At least six months prior to the wedding, couples should make an appointment to discuss their marriage plans and the pre-marriage preparation that is required by the Diocese of Richmond.
 This allows a proper time for discernment and preparation, both spiritually and administratively.

 A Catholic must seek permission to marry a baptized non-Catholic Christian.
 An interfaith marriage between a Catholic and a non-baptized person requires a special dispensation.
 Both a request for permission or for dispensation are requested to the bishop through the marriage preparation process, and will be submitted by the Director of Adult Faith Formation.

 If either party has been previously married, a determination will need to be made into whether or not the previously-married party is free to marry in the Catholic Church.
 If necessary, paperwork to petition for an annulment of a previous union will be initiated and investigated.
 It is essential that this matter be resolved prior to setting the date of the marriage ceremony.